 Double jacquard knitting allows one to design and knit multiple color patterns without the worry of floats.
-The color changer (standard machines hold a limit is of 4 colors at any one time) and the ribber are required.
-The ribber knits the floats into a second layer of fabric on the ribber side, resulting in the term double knit.
+The color changer (standard machines hold a limit is of 4 colors at any one time) and the ribber is required.
+The ribber knits the floats into the second layer of fabric on the ribber side, resulting in the term double knit.
 Often the main bed is set to slip throughout.
-Slipped (or first row tuck) stitches become elongated until non selected stitches knit off.
+Slipped (or first-row tuck) stitches become elongated until nonselected stitches knit off.
 The more the colors in any one row, the more all the stitches on the front face of the fabric must stretch in order to accommodate the number of colors laid behind in the backing fabric.
-The elongated stitches may allow for the other colors to be seen, and this is often referred to as “grin / bleed through”.
+The elongated stitches may allow for the other colors to be seen, and this is often referred to as “grin / bleed-through”.
 Different ribber settings may help with some of the elongation (depending on separation method) and grin through issues.
 The same principles used for DBJ separations apply to single bed multiple color slip stitch, and creating the initial swatches single bed can serve as a test for the DBJ pattern separation.
 In the series below some of the potential issues become obvious

 the design repeat